-An introduction to the systematic study of the literature

-of music from the physical, the historical, and the philosophical viewpoint.
+An introduction to the systematic study of the literature of music from the physical, the historical, and the philosophical viewpoint.

-Prerequisites: Music 10 M and 11.
+Prerequisites: Music 11 a. b. c.

 202. Music Education in the Primary Grades.

 A study and interpretation of rote song repertory; correction of monotone tendencies; musical experiences of primary children; child voice and its care; creative music; change from rote to note; music in its relation to the primary school curriculum.
 Observation in the laboratory school.